Nextiva / Blog / VoIP

 833 numbers

-833 numbers are the latest addition to the toll-free number series, being introduced in 2017.
-While they’re still not as common as other toll-free number prefixes on this list, they are just as valid and respected.
+The prefix 833 is the latest addition to the toll-free number series, introduced in 2017.
+While this one is still not as common as other toll-free number prefixes on this list, it’s just as valid and respected.

 Vanity phone numbers